-- (1) If a court is satisfied on the application of a data subject that personal data of which the applicant is the subject are inaccurate, the court may order a person who is the data controller of the data to rectify, block, erase or destroy - (a) those data; and - (b) any other personal data in respect of which the person is the data controller and that contain an expression of opinion that appears to the court to be based on the inaccurate data. - (2) Paragraph (1) applies whether or not the data accurately record information received or obtained by the data controller from the data subject or a third party, but if the data accurately record such information then - (a) if the conditions referred to in paragraph 7(a) and (b) of Schedule 1 Part 2 have been satisfied in respect of the data - the court may, instead of making an order under paragraph (1), make an order requiring the data to be supplemented by such statement of the true facts relating to the matters dealt with by the data as the court may approve; or - (b) if one or both of those conditions have not been satisfied in respect of the data - the court may, instead of making an order under paragraph (1), make such order as it thinks fit for securing that those conditions are satisfied, with or without a further order requiring the data to be supplemented by such statement of the true facts relating to the matters dealt with by the data as the court may approve.

-- (3) If a court

-- (a) makes an order under paragraph (1); or
+- (1) If a court is satisfied on the application of a data subject that personal data of which the applicant is the subject are inaccurate, the court may order a person who is the data controller of the data to rectify, block, erase or destroy - (a) those data; and - (b) any other personal data in respect of which the person is the data controller and that contain an expression of opinion that appears to the court to be based on the inaccurate data. - (2) Paragraph (1) applies whether or not the data accurately record information received or obtained by the data controller from the data subject or a third party, but if the data accurately record such information then - (a) if the conditions referred to in paragraph 7(a) and (b) of Schedule 1 Part 2 have been satisfied in respect of the data - the court may, instead of making an order under paragraph (1), make an order requiring the data to be supplemented by such statement of the true facts relating to the matters dealt with by the data as the court may approve; or - (b) if one or both of those conditions have not been satisfied in respect of the data - the court may, instead of making an order under paragraph (1), make such order as it thinks fit for securing that those conditions are satisfied, with or without a further order requiring the data to be supplemented by such statement of the true facts relating to the matters dealt with by the data as the court may approve. - (3) If a court - (a) makes an order under paragraph (1); or it may, if it considers it reasonably practicable, order the data controller to notify third parties to whom the data have been disclosed of the rectification, blocking, erasure or destruction.

-- (b) is satisfied on the application of a person that personal data of which the person was the data subject and that have been rectified, blocked, erased or destroyed were inaccurate,
+(b) is satisfied on the application of a person that personal data of which the person was the data subject and that have been rectified, blocked, erased or destroyed were inaccurate,